 Wood mice, bank voles and hazel dormice all feed on hazelnuts by gnawing a round hole in the shell.
 By examining the tooth marks left on chewed nuts you can determine which animal has been eating them.
 Searching for chewed nuts is one of the survey techniques we use during dormouse surveys.

 How we can help you

-We have a team of experts in habitats and ecology that can help you mitigate against running into any delays on your project when it comes to dormice and other species.
+We have a team of experts in habitats and ecology that can conduct preliminary ecological appraisals, dormouse surveys, and help you mitigate against running into any delays on your project when it comes to dormice and other species.

 Our teams can carry out gnawed nut searches, nest tube surveys and vegetation clearance at certain times of the year – all with the necessary legislative compliance required for protected species like the dormouse.

 If you suspect your development site could be a habitat for dormice, or find a dormouse on the ground during works, give us a call on